Welcome to the Phenomics Australia Histopathology and Digital Slide Service website

 Phenomics Australia Histopathology and Digital Slide Service helps researchers across Australia in analysing histology images and data on genetically modified or treated experimental animals.

 This service offers the latest in high quality capabilities including:

-- Pathological analysis of tissues
+- Pathological analysis and scoring of tissues

 - Digital slide scanner capable of producing high quality images

 - High resolution light microscopy with electronic image capture

 Staff providing this service have extensive histology, diagnostic and electronic imaging experience.
 Consultant Medical and Veterinary Pathologists are available to provide expert advice.